nextmv-io/community-apps/python-pyvrp-routing/README.md

 # Nextmv Python PyVRP Routing

-Example for running a Python application on the Nextmv Platform using the PyVRP package.
-We solve a vehicle routing problem.
+This app demonstrates how to solve a Vehicle Routing Problem (VRP) using the `pyvrp` package and run it on the Nextmv Platform.

 1. Install packages.